The Pros

 Which MLP teams constructed the best rosters during the 2024 Premier Level draft earlier this week?
 We grade each team’s approach and roster.

 At 5'8" and bringing extreme athleticism, Fahey can cover the court.
 She loves both her forehand and two-handed backhand drive and her counter ability on speedups.
-She's working on being more aggressive as the attacker – both in the air and off the bounce – at the kitchen line.
-Between playing and practicing with her new teammates and getting solid coaching from the Hubschmans (St. Louis Shock coaches) she should see a large jump in her game in the next 3-6 months.
+She's working on being more aggressive as the attacker, both in the air and off the bounce, at the kitchen line.

 Bring on Major League Pickleball

-When I asked about her MLP excitement, Fahey was through the roof.
+When I asked about her Major League Pickleball excitement, Fahey was through the roof.
 She had such a big smile on her face thinking about the opportunity she has in front of her.
-To say she’s been training hard is an understatement.
-In fact, Kate missed our first scheduled interview because she was on the practice courts for the fourth time that day.
+To say she's been training hard is an understatement.

 "I am just super competitive and I'm gonna give it my all and try my best," Fahey told me.
 "I compete really well.
 I love being on a team and I love playing for something bigger than myself."

-Fahey is completely obsessed with pickleball and getting better very quickly.
+Kate Fahey is completely obsessed with pickleball and getting better very quickly.
 She has learned to be a great teammate from her college tennis career and has a serious desire to perform well and compete for her teammates.
-I could easily see Fahey becoming a top 20 talent in women’s pro pickleball by the end of 2024.

 "I am confident in my ability to prove myself in pickleball.
 I can promise you I am gonna compete my ass off.
 I won't go down without swinging."